 A digital euro could have several implications for financial intermediation.
-First, it can draw payments activity from banks while also reducing their payments-related revenue and consumer information.
+First, it can draw payment activity from banks while reducing payments-related revenue and consumer information.

-Secondly, it may potentially attract deposits, mainly if it was issued without restrictions on individual ownership.
-The public transferred vast sums of money from commercial banks to central banks at such enticing terms.
+Secondly, it may attract deposits, mainly if it was issued without restrictions on individual ownership.
+The public could transfer vast sums of money from commercial banks to central banks at such enticing terms.
 The fear is that this will result in less stable and expensive finance, reduced bank profitability and, eventually, less lending, limiting real-economy financing.

 Problems during crisis